dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/datagrid-control-overview-windows-forms.md

 ---
 title: "DataGrid Control Overview"
-description: Learn about this overview of the DataGrid control in Windows forms, which is retained for both backward compatibility and future use. ms.date: "03/30/2017"
+description: This article provides an overview of the DataGrid control in Windows forms, displays data in a series of rows and columns. ms.date: "03/30/2017"
 f1_keywords:
   - "DataGrid"